Finding the beat in a piece of music comes naturally to many adults.

 Last week, she and 19 other UNLV graduate students had the opportunity to do nothing but write ahead of classes beginning Tuesday for the spring semester.

-UNLV’s Graduate College along with University Libraries hosted its second Grad Rebel Writing Boot Camp, an opportunity for students to carve out time dedicated solely to writing and making progress on their dissertations and theses.
+UNLV’s Graduate College along with University Libraries and the UNLV Writing Center hosted its second Grad Rebel Writing Boot Camp, an opportunity for students to carve out time dedicated solely to writing and making progress on their dissertations and theses.

 Dedicating time to writing is one of the biggest barriers to completing a doctorate or master’s degree, said Valarie Burke, executive director of graduate student services for UNLV.

 “This gave them exactly that,” Burke said, adding that a completed dissertation can be 200 pages.
 “We wanted our students writing all week long.”